ElmarTalibzade/OpenPlayerController/README.md

 This can be done by simply navigating to the "Prefabs" folder, where you can find a FPS Player Controller and dragging it into the scene.
 <br><br>And that's pretty much it!

+##Collaboration on a project
+Please ensure that edited/added code is well commented before doing pull requests